WPManageNinja/wp-payment-form/readme.txt

 = Can I build regular forms without payment methods? =

 Yes, You can build regular forms without adding payment methods.
 It has a powerful form builder where you can build any sort of forms.
+But for more advanced forms, we suggest <a href="https://wordpress.org/plugins/fluentform/" target="_blank" rel="noopener">WP Fluent Forms</a>

 = Can I build Contact Forms? =

-Yes, You can build contact forms too.
+Yes, with WP PayForm, you can build contact forms too.

-= Is the plugin is secure?  =
+= Is the plugin secure?  =

 This plugin is highly secured and we have implemented all the standard security features.
 Plus, we have used official Stripe's checkout.js and elements.js so all the forms created with WPPayForm is secure.